Krispy Kreme valued at $2.62 billion in lukewarm stock market return

-July 1 (Reuters) - Krispy Kreme (DNUT.O) shares fell 4% in a tepid Nasdaq debut on Thursday, valuing the maker of the "Original Glazed" doughnut at $2.62 billion in its return to stock market five years after it was taken private.
+(Reuters) -Krispy Kreme shares fell 4% in a tepid Nasdaq debut on Thursday, valuing the maker of the “Original Glazed” doughnut at $2.62 billion in its return to stock market five years after it was taken private.

 The stock opened at $16.30, lower than its $17 initial public offering price.